ysoldak/HeadTracker/README.md

 ## Wiring reference
 - **D2**: Orientation reset pin, use a button that connects this pin to **GND**
+  - Press the button while head tracker is running to *reset its orientation*
+  - Hold the button pressed on the head tracker power up to *factory reset* the board
 - **D8**: PPM mode activation pin, solder it permanently to **GND** or use a positional switch
 - **D10**: PPM signal pin, connect it to an audio jack tip and **GND** to the jack body
 - **SDA&SCL**: I2C communication pins, connect them to 128x32 SSD1306 screen